lisajlau/eatout/README.md

 - Users aren't allowed to register with the same email address
 - Restaurant with same names is not allowed
 - This has not been tested with multiple devices, but have been build with responsive in mind
+- There are some example tests cases but they are not complete

 ## Functional requirements